-Before you spend any time on an item of patient information, please make sure that the information is not already available, either in-house or from other organisations.
-You also need to make sure that:
+Before you spend any time on an item of patient information, please make sure that the information is not already available within the Trust.
+This can be checked by the Patient Information team, please email ghn-tr.patient.information@nhs.net with the details.